 In recognition of International Women’s Day, we went straight to GR8 People’s favorite sources of inspiration—CEO Diane Smith and Chief Product Officer Jayne Kettles.
 Given their successful track record as co-founders of two prominent talent acquisition technology companies over the past 20 years, we couldn’t imagine better voices to weigh in on the state of women in the workforce and reflect on where they’ve been, as well as leadership lessons learned along the way.

-Employers will also need to rid themselves of long-held biases towards candidates with employment gaps on their resumes.
+Secondarily, employers will need to rid themselves of long-held biases towards candidates with employment gaps on their resumes.
 It may not be easy to overcome as many recruiters and hiring managers often don’t recognize this as the reason for passing on a candidate.
 However, technology can help here by allowing AI-driven sourcing applications to rank candidates based on the experience and skills they offer versus looking at a resume through the lens of chronological work history.

 Jayne: I’d also add that, as female entrepreneurs, Diane and I feel strongly about offering support and more gender-neutral tools and resources for women entrepreneurs.
 Organizations like Ellevate—the largest community of women at work—and the Female Entrepreneur Association are great examples of where to go for support and to expand one’s business connections.
 Plus, the assistance these organizations offer isn’t limited to overcoming the challenges women have faced in securing funding (though that is certainly a significant need).
 There’s also help for women as related to determining how best to grow their business and reach velocity of scale.
 Ultimately, the goal is to prioritize support and collaboration to protect and promote gender diversity in business, because, as women do better, we all do better.